 2020 has become the year of virtual communication and collaboration.
 Gone are the days of popping in your boss’ office with a quick question or solving a problem over coffee in the breakroom.
 However, there are still questions that need answered and problems that need solved.
 So how is that happening?
 Businesses are relying on different software solutions to share files from home, video chat with coworkers, and give a client a call.
 But having three different apps open on your computer to do so isn’t necessary.
 Microsoft Teams brings call, chat, video, and collaboration together on one platform, so you can say goodbye to Zoom, DropBox, and maybe even your desk phone.

-If you’re unfamiliar with the powerful capabilities of Microsoft Teams, head over to our Collaboration Made Easy blog post for a general overview of the platform.
+If you’re unfamiliar with the powerful capabilities of Microsoft Teams, head over to our Collaboration Made Easy article for a general overview of the platform.
 However, if you’re aware of its key features keep reading to find out how Microsoft Teams can expand beyond video chatting.

 Microsoft Teams brings all those applications, devices, and software into one centralized platform.
 Eliminate sending files back and forth and never knowing which is the latest version.
 Easily share files and coauthor with colleagues on Word documents, PowerPoint presentations, and Excel files within Teams.
 Securely meet “face-to-face” with your team of 2 or 2,000 or let people join the meeting with a global dial-in number – even on the go with the mobile Teams app.
 All without opening or downloading yet another application.